-The server hot-swap models support either two SAS hard disk drives or two SATA hard disk drives.
-The installation procedure is the same for either type drive.
-The illustrations in this procedure show SAS drives.
+The 3.5-inch drive hot-swap server models support either two SAS 3.5-inch hard disk drives or two SATA 3.5-inch hard disk drives.
+The 2.5-inch drive hot-swap server models support four 2.5-inch SAS hard disk drives.

+The installation procedure is the same for any of these drives.
+The illustrations in this procedure show 3.5-inch SAS drives.